Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 Public Service Loan Forgiveness (PSLF) offers federal student loan cancellation for physician assistants and other borrowers working in public service.
 This type of PA loan forgiveness could wipe out a decent chunk of your educational loans.

-To receive forgiveness under the PSLF program:
+To receive forgiveness under the PSLF program, you must:

 Here’s a shortlist of jobs for PAs that might qualify:

-• Being employed at a nonprofit outpatient care center.
+• Being employed at a nonprofit outpatient care center

-• Working for a public school or tax-exempt nonprofit private school.
+• Working for a public school or tax-exempt nonprofit private school

-• Serving as a PA in a state-run correctional facility.
+• Serving as a PA in a state-run correctional facility

 Perkins Loan Cancellation